scm-manager/website/content/posts/2021-12-23-scm-manager-2-27-0/index.md

 The high contrast mode had some issues like unreadable colors in the user/group select component for example.
 We fixed the flaws in the core (and we promise to fix the remaining bugs in some plugins soon).

-And the next time you use the search functionality, you may notice some changes, too, like code highlight if you have installed the [content search plugin](https://scm-manager.org/plugins/scm-content-search-plugin).
+And the next time you use the search functionality, you may notice some changes too, like code syntax highlighting if you have installed the [content search plugin](https://scm-manager.org/plugins/scm-content-search-plugin).

 ![Search result with code highlight](assets/search_result.png)